s-thom/Spaceteam-Lexicons/README.md

 ## Modifying Others' lexicons

 If you're going to make changes to someone else's lexicon, please @mention them in your pull request.
 If they say "yes" to your changes, then I'm happy to merge them into the master branch.

+## Custom Characters

+Feel free to include some character templates if it suits the theme of your lexicon.
+Make sure you have both normal and hand up templates.